serpola/kp2020_go_swift/paper/paper.md

 In object-oriented programming, generalisation is used to bundle classes and objects with common properties and methods into one logical unit.

 # 3.Golang
+Go lang is a open source Programming langue developed by Google and other contributors from the open source community.
+It was published in 2009.
+Important in the conception of this language was that the memory is managed automatically, fast compilation is possible and native support for concurrent, system-oriented programming is possible.

 # 4.Swift